Poetry Through Vocal Expression

 Planning and Practicing: The Tightrope

-Are your students planning and practicing pros yet?
+Planning and Practicing: The Tightrope Lesson Are your students planning and practicing pros yet?
 This lesson is a great way to encourage students in grades 6-8 to be more thorough in their planning and practicing process and hone their collaboration and cooperation skills.
-This builds upon other planning and practicing lessons by including a special challenge for students: devise an original story about a group of tightrope walkers encountering an obstacle during their act!
+This builds upon other planning and practicing lessons by including a special … Read more

 Reader’s Theater